campos-Allan/florestas-aleatorias-transporte/README.md

 ### Closer look to what is happening on the iterations of the growing window on the full dataset of the A100N100 model, and what happens when it reaches the pandemic, red line being the regression of predictions vs real values and green line the perfect 'predictions = real values'
 ![Closer look to what is happening on the iterations of the growing window on the full dataset of the A100N100 model, and what happens when it reaches the pandemic, red line being the regression of predictions vs real values and green line the perfect predictions = real values line](https://i.imgur.com/wWBYxay.png)

-### Next update or studies could be done to improve model A10N10 performance without overfitting it, and finding a better way to deal with the variation of the pandemic data.
-Also, I'm still figuring out how the models with max_depth set to 20 onwards seem overfitted by their training perfomance even though the test perfomance are not from an usual overfitted model.
+### Next update or studies could be done to finding a better way to deal with the variation of the pandemic data.

 More analysis like this and the discussion behind those results are in the thesis.